Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Indianapolis Colts (0-3) are an underdog by just 1.5 points as they attempt to stop a three-game slide in a matchup with the Miami Dolphins (1-2) on Sunday, October 3, 2021 at Hard Rock Stadium.
-The contest has an over/under of 42.5 points.
+The Indianapolis Colts (0-3) take a three-game losing streak into a matchup with the Miami Dolphins (1-2) on Sunday, October 3, 2021 at Hard Rock Stadium.
+Miami is only a 1.5-point favorite in the game.
+The contest has a point total set at 42.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.